Skip to main content

 • Prompt-to-CRM in minutes.
 Genesis generates schema, views, automations, and a starter agent from one prompt.
 No configuration wizards, no template hunting.

-• Eight project views.
-Board for pipeline, Table for contacts, Calendar for meetings, Mind Map for territory mapping, Gantt for renewal timelines, Org Chart for account hierarchies, Timeline for deal velocity, List for daily tasks.
+• 7 project views.
+Board for pipeline, Table for contacts, Calendar for meetings, Mind Map for territory mapping, Gantt for renewal timelines (Timeline lives inside the Gantt view for deal velocity), Org Chart for account hierarchies, List for daily tasks.
 Switch views without re-modeling data.

 • Embedded AI agents.
-Access 11+ frontier models from OpenAI, Anthropic, and Google.
-Agents have 22+ built-in tools (web search, scraping, file analysis) plus Custom Agent Tools so you can wire any API.
+Access 15+ frontier models from OpenAI, Anthropic, and Google, plus open-weight providers.
+The "Auto" setting routes each agent to the right model for your plan, so you never pin a version.
+Agents have 34 built-in tools (web search, scraping, file analysis) plus Custom Agent Tools so you can wire any API.
 Agents auto-enrich leads, draft follow-ups, summarize Zoom calls, and surface stale deals.
-Over 500,000 agents have been created on the platform.

 • 100+ integrations.
 Gmail, Outlook, Google Calendar, Slack, Zoom, Stripe, HubSpot, Notion, and the rest of the integration library.
 Wire inbound emails to create leads, sync meetings to pipeline, and push won-deal notifications to Slack.